danielelozzi/psytoolkit/README.md

 is created By Prof. Gijsbert Stoet (Professor in Psychology - Essex University, UK) if you use this code and publish an article, you have to cite this github page (https://github.com/danielelozzi) AND this two article:

 - Stoet, G. (2017).
 PsyToolkit: A novel web-based method for running online questionnaires and reaction-time experiments.
 Teaching of Psychology, 44(1), 24-31.
-Open access link
+O

 - Stoet, G. (2010).
 PsyToolkit - A software package for programming psychological experiments using Linux.
 Behavior Research Methods, 42(4), 1096-1104.
-Open access link